Stanleyhoo1/Tennis-Technique/README.md

 Currently, this model supports only **right-handed forehand swings**.
 I plan to expand it to other strokes as I gather more data.
 Please note that this project is still in development, with the swing classification model achieving approximately **80% accuracy**.
 The overlay model is functional but requires further refinement for optimal accuracy.

-**Note**: These models take quite a while to run depending on video length so please be patient if you don't see any output.
+**Note**: These models take quite a while to run depending on video length so please be patient if you don't see any output immediately.
 If all instructions are followed correctly, these models should work.

 ## Getting Started